CrossRef/event-data-user-guide/event-data-manual.md

 All times in the API in ISO8601 UTC Zulu format.

-See [Precise meaning of Event fields](#in-depth-precise) for more detail on precisely what the fields of an Event mean under various circumstances.
+See [Event Records in Depth](#event-records-in-depth) for more detail on precisely what the fields of an Event mean under various circumstances.

 ## Evidence